francis04j/react-template-project/README.md

 An example web application built using React. https://react-web.francisade.com

+Hints:
+Use JSX files for your components to allow syntax highling   easy style guide configuration (can easily use AirBnb eslint)

-This application allows users to manage their weekly-monthly budget.
+This application allows users to manage their weekly budget.

 Technologies used: